jmclawson/exploring_quarto_extensions/README.md

 ## Resume Extension

-**The quarto extension for the resume template is still a work in progress.** If you are interested in the raw typst file.
-Please email me at jonpedroza1228@gmail.com.
+This extension is a resume that is modeled after my current resume.
+The extension primarily relies on typst code in the `template.qmd` file.
+This decision was made to allow for more flexibility when creating a resume.
+The resume could also be completely changed while the only concrete changes are the margin sizes.

 ## Cover Letter Extension

-**The quarto extension for the resume template is still a work in progress.** If you are interested in the raw typst file.
-Please email me at jonpedroza1228@gmail.com.
+This extension is a simple cover letter template that includes contact information in the footer of the page.
+If interested in increasing its use past what the extension currently is, please create a pull request.